giankdiluvi/giankdiluvi.github.io/yvr.md

 - Kosoo.
 Best Korean pleace in town I think.
 They have two locations, one for Korean food and another specifically for fried chicken.
-- Mumu for fried chicken.
+- Mumu for the best fried chicken in downtown (in town, period, maybe?).
+- Dae Bak Bon Ga or Hongdae Pocha for Korean BBQ
 - Sura.
 - Disco Cheetah has good fried chicken too.